vaadin/flow/README.md

 1. A commit message using <code>-message commitMessage</code>.
 This message will appear in the Travis Job.
 So you can identify your job using the message.
 1. The parameter <code>-javadoc</code>.
 The default validation executes only tests without checking javadocs.   <code>-javadoc</code> parameter requests javadoc validation in addition to the tests.
 1. The parameter <code>-full</code>.
 Some tests are excluded from validation for various reasons (e.g. slow tests, etc.).
 This parameter requests all tests execution (not only validation).
+1. The parameter <code>-sonar</code>.
+In addition to validation (running the tests) it requests Sonar Qube sources analysis.
+1. The parameter <code>-sonaronly</code>.
+This parameter requests Sonar Qube analysis only (without tests).

 Building a package
 =====